How Long Does it Take for Alcohol to Kick In?

 Alcohol doesn’t kick in instantly.
 But it can kick in fast, depending on how your body handles it.

 Many factors affect the way your body processes alcohol.
-They include factors you can’t change, such as your medical conditions and gender.
-They also include factors like how long it’s been since you’ve eaten food, or whether you’re using other substances.
+They include factors you can’t change, such as your medical conditions and sex at birth.
+They also include factors like how long it’s been since you’ve eaten food, whether you’re using other substances, and what you’re drinking.

 When you drink alcohol, it moves through your body into the stomach and small intestine.
 This is where your body absorbs the alcohol into your bloodstream.